mandyvuong/CV/README.md

 **Quick independent learner**

-- Self-taught React and Firebase within two weeks of the Makers Academy final project, confidently implementing two APIs, Firebase database and storage
-- At the Royal Society the research grants management system migrated onto Flexi-grant and I confidently taught myself on how to use the system, which led to a taking on the role of a Flexi-expert
+Self-taught React and Firebase within two weeks of the Makers Academy final project, confidently implementing two APIs, Firebase database and storage.
+At the Royal Society the research grants management system migrated onto Flexi-grant and I confidently taught myself how to use the system, which led to a taking on the role of a Flexi-expert.

 **Communication**

-- Regular communication with applicants, award holders and other relevant stakeholders at the Royal Society
-- Communicated complex ideas effectively to a range of audiences at 7 international conferences during my PhD
+Regular communication with applicants, award holders and other relevant stakeholders at the Royal Society.
+Communicated complex ideas effectively to a range of audiences at 7 international conferences during my PhD.

 **Team player**

-- During Makers Academy worked in a team of 3-6 on three group projects
-- At the Royal Society I’m part of a team of 35 members of staff ensuring the grants commissioning process is met to a high standard
+During Makers Academy worked in a team of 3-6 on three group projects.
+At the Royal Society I’m part of a team of 35 members of staff ensuring the grants commissioning process is met to a high standard.

 **Organisation/ time management**

-- Successfully combining Makers Academy course, volunteering to be a mentor to two mentees and family commitments of two under four year olds
-- Completed PhD thesis whilst working full-time at the Royal Society
+Successfully completed the Makers Academy course using agile processes, whilst volunteering to be a mentor to two mentees and have family commitments of two under four year olds at the tail end of my maternity leave.
+I completed my PhD thesis whilst working full-time at the Royal Society.
-- Completed Makers Academy group projects using an agile process, including Miro boards

 ## Work Experience

 **The Royal Society** (Dec ’16 – Present)
-_International Grants Scheme Manager_
+_International Grants Manager_

 - Managed various grant funded programmes including Newton Fund and Global Challenge Research Fund to attract world-leading researchers to collaborate with UK academics, ensuring coordination and effectiveness in delivering the programmes
 - Managing the financial budget, data collection on diversity and analysis on programmes to ensure the Royal Society delivers programmes that are relevant and have maximum impact